How to make the most of your marriage ceremony music

 1. Choose Your DJ

 And remember that tech-savvy isn’t the only requirement for DJ.
 You want someone who can focus, can take instructions and will stay attentive throughout the ceremony waiting for their cue.
-They also need to be punctual and willing to arrive a little early on the day.
+They also need to be punctual and willing to arrive a little early on the day (preferably 30 minutes prior to your ceremony) so that we have time to do a sound check and briefing (and trouble shoot any issues if necessary).